jamespizzurro/picket-line-notifier/README.md

 }
 ```

-In the example above, "Wirecutter" is the organization name, `matchingUrls` is the list of (case-insensitive) regular expressions that match on Wirecutter's websites that create a browser notification alerting the user to the strike, and `moreInfoUrl` is the URL that the user should be navigated to when they click on that browser norification to learn more about it.
+In the example above, "Wirecutter" is the organization name, `matchingUrlRegexes` is the list of (case-insensitive) regular expressions that match on Wirecutter's websites that create a browser notification alerting the user to the strike, and `moreInfoUrl` is the URL that the user should be navigated to when they click on that browser norification to learn more about it.
 For `moreInfoUrl`, primary sources are preferred, i.e. a link to the employee union's official tweet about it, as opposed to a news story.

 ## Credits

 ### Third-party

-* All in-browser icons made by <a href="https://www.flaticon.com/authors/chanut-is-industries" title="Chanut-is-Industries"> Chanut-is-Industries </a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>
+* All in-browser icons made by <a href="https://www.flaticon.com/authors/chanut-is-industries" title="Chanut-is-Industries">Chanut-is-Industries</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>